crossorigin="anonymous">

 This is a very strange scenario because, in the real world, we usually associate religion with giving meaning to the universe.

-I would not deem him a philosopher who is on par with Socrates' teachings.
 When you take a philosophy and believe it blindly, you risk treating it in a "religious" sense by looking at it with full bias towards itself.
 It's the difference between a philosopher and a religious authority, at least sometimes — the honest philosopher may be more open-minded and less biased than a public religious figure.

-I guess the game can be seen as the triumph of meaning over oblivion and despair.
+With Kefka's demise by a remnant of dissenters, the story can be seen as the triumph of meaning over oblivion and despair.
+And with his death, the world was restored to its former glory.

-45 views0 comments
+170 views0 comments

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer

-I am a philosopher from Israel, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
-I'm also a semi-hermit who has decided to dedicate his life to writing and sharing my articles across the globe.
-Several podcasts on me, as well as a radio interview, have been made since my career as a writer.
+I am a philosopher, author of several books in 2 languages, and Quora's Top Writer of the year 2018.
+I'm also a semi-hermit who has decided to dedicate my life to writing and sharing my articles across the globe to help others and combat shallowness.
 More information about me can be found here.

 bottom of page